Enter WebP images – a modern image format created by Google, that provides superior lossless and lossy compression for images on the web.

-Starting with our new 4.1 version of the ShortPixel Image Optimization plugin, we’ve added the possibility to also create a WebP image alongside the existing images, free of charge, when optimizing your images with our service.
+Starting with our 4.1 version of the ShortPixel Image Optimization plugin, we added the possibility to also create WebP images alongside the existing ones when optimizing your images with our service.
 Just enable the option in the Advanced tab of the ShortPixel settings, in your site’s admin and the WebP images will be created too when optimizing images.

-In order to be able to deliver the WebP images only for the browsers that support this format, you will also need a cache plugin that is WebP aware.
+Cache plugin solution: You can also use a cache plugin that is WebP aware.
 We’ve tested the Cache Enabler plugin and it works out of the box with ShortPixel in delivering the WebP images.
 You just need to install and activate it, then go to Settings -> Cache Enabler and check the “Create an additional cached version for WebP image support” option.

 That’s all, you can now enjoy a faster site that smartly uses WebP images!